richafnu/Viva/Viva/glint/setup/custom-question-benchmark.md

 2. Select a Viva Glint question.
 3. In the edit pane that appears, go to the Benchmark field.
 4. Select the "x of y external benchmarks" link to view which benchmark suites have scores available for the question.
-5. Select the "x custom questions" link to view which custom question use the associated benchmarks.
+5. Select the "x custom questions" link to view which custom questions use the associated benchmarks.

    :::image type="content" source="../../media/glint/setup/view-benchmark-info.png" alt-text="Screenshot of benchmark information options available at the question level.":::

 > [!NOTE]
-> Benchmark suites in the "x of y external benchmarks" dialog are based on [external benchmark suites selected in General Settings](opting-into-external-benchmark.mds#selecting-external-benchmarks-after-admin-consent).
+> Benchmark suites in the "x of y external benchmarks" dialog are based on [external benchmark suites selected in General Settings](opting-into-external-benchmark.md#selecting-external-benchmarks-after-admin-consent).

 ### Link a question in Program setup